 It takes you out on many of the cliffs and provides stunning vistas of the coastline to the South of you.
 You will want to take your time as you walk this path as there is so much to take in.

-At the South end there is also a gazebo that I have heard wedding ceremonies can be held at and a beautiful view North up the coast as well.
+Also at the south end, there is a gazebo that I have heard wedding ceremonies can be held at and a beautiful view north up the coast as well.

-All in all Dinosaur Caves Park is a fantastic place for a family stop on Highway 1.
-There is plenty to explore so the time can be as little as 10 minutes or as much as a couple of hours.
+All in all, Dinosaur Caves Park is a fantastic place for a family stop on Highway 1.
+There is plenty to explore, so the time can be as little as 10 minutes or as much as a couple of hours.
+Let me know what you think in the comments.